city

 • Alcohol assessment (mandatory)

-• Vehicle immobilization 90 days
+• Vehicle immobilization for 90 days

 • Vehicle subject to forfeiture